About ACM Learning Center

 The ACM Learning Center is a major part of ACM’s commitment to the lifelong learning and professional development of computing practitioners.
 Explore online books, courses, videos, and tutorials from top content publishers; ACM-produced keynote-style talks and deep technical dives on bleeding-edge topics from leading researchers and practitioners; and a variety of special member offers and other resources.

-50,000 online e-books, video courses and conference archives from Safari and O’Reilly,
+More than 50,000 online e-books, video courses and conference archives from O’Reilly for ACM Professional Members.

-Members and non-members alike enjoy access to ACM Learning Webinars, our popular series of webcasts presented by A.M.
+Members and non-members alike enjoy access to ACM TechTalks, our popular series of webcasts presented by A.M.
 Turing and ACM Prize in Computing recipients, ACM Fellows, up-and-coming researchers, and accomplished practitioners.

 In addition to many e-learning resources, ACM members are also eligible for special offers: exclusive tuition scholarships from online university partners, discounts on training toward popular vendor certifications, and more.